techidaily/site-instagram-video-recordings/source/_posts/updated-smarter-video-sharing-with-igtv-a-guide-to-flipping-videos-right-for-2024.md

 [What is IGTV and How to Use It: Everything You Need to Know>>](https://tools.techidaily.com/wondershare/filmora/download/) [How to Download/Save Instagram Photos/Videos on iPhone>>](https://tools.techidaily.com/wondershare/filmora/download/)

-## How to Save Instagram photos/videos on iPhone

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qv4Qm7kpeMs?si=9fv5SOS5a2DvixTK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1rCjQ09iG7s?si=Si1fUBric8MH1VHI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to Save Instagram photos/videos on iPhone

 ## How to Upload a Landscape Video to IGTV from a Mac or a PC computer?